 Darby’s, Nine Elms

 What: Darby’s aims to be the ultimate neighbourhood restaurant, and the team come with a wealth of experience under their belt having previously opened the likes of The Dairy, Sorella and Counter Culture in Clapham.
 As far as the pies go, they’re nothing short of extraordinary.
-The pastry is made using croissant dough, it’s filled with a beef and bone marrow filling, and there’s even a giant bone sticking out the top just for good measure.
+The pastry is made using croissant dough for a beautifully flaky topping, it’s filled with a rich beef and bone marrow filling, and there’s a giant piece of bone marrow sticking out the top for extra flavour (and dramatic effect).

 Where: 3 Viaduct Gardens, SW11 7AY